 Last but not least, the source of the Cetina River in the Dinaric Mountains.
 This place is located a bit off the beaten path, but definitely worth a visit.
 Just look how amazing it looks from above!
 Does it also remind you of the eye of a dragon?
 And this wonderful color of the water!
 Just a miracle of nature.
 It is not known exactly how deep is the source of the Cetina River, the divers managed to descend to a depth of 115 meters.
 This underwater well certainly holds many secrets.

-What are your favorite drone locations in Croatia?
+What are your favorite drone photography spots in Croatia?

 Do you like this post?
 Pin it!